|Name:||Patrick Ian Mackinlay (M.Eng)|

 Summer 1994: 7 weeks work at the Marine Environment Unit, Joint Research Centre (Ispra, Italy).
-On contract with DJL software consultancy developing software to decode, display and atmospherically correct satellite image data.
+On contract with DJL software consultancy developing software to decode, display and atmospherically correct satellite image data from the SeaWIFS project.
 Carried out using pascal, fortran and IDL.

-Summer 1993: 7 weeks work at the TFT laboratory, Imperial College.
-Simulating and designing column display driver circuits for TFT displays.
+Summer 1993: 7 weeks work at the thin film technology laboratory, Imperial College.
+Simulating and designing column display driver circuits for thin film transistor displays.
 Carried out using VHDL and C.